arcones/kc-devops-6-cicd-jenkins-system/README.md

 1. In the standard output it will appear a line similar to this `ssh-rsa <<alpahanumericChain>> jenkins`, copy it and add it to your github account > settings > ssh and gpg keys > new ssh key (add jenkins to the title of the key and paste the public key you just copied in the text field)
 1. Then reboot the machine with `sudo reboot`
 1. Connect again via ssh
 1. Execute [2_machineProvisioning.sh](./2_machineProvisioning.sh).
-It will prompt for a password to `ubuntu` user, set it to something you can remember as will be prompted soon
+It will prompt for a password to `ubuntu` user, set it to something you can remember as will be needed soon
 1. Pick the password jenkins is showing in the console output

 ### 3. Jenkins configuration